agent-rat/ada-stakepool/README.md

 For scripts to help the Cardano community please refer to github files

 Currently available:
-* start_node.sh - Jormungandr startup wrapper script that removes trusted peers that are not reachable (port closed)
+* start_node.sh - Jormungandr startup wrapper script that removes trusted peers that are not reachable (port closed).
+Originally intended to use nc for port tested by later inspired by ilap's guide to use tcpping - see https://gist.github.com/ilap/54027fe9af0513c2701dc556221198b2
 * config/node-config.json - Sample json node-config compatible with start_node.sh